 Click here for information on the (minimum 6 year) study pathways to become a psychologist including an infographic from the Australian Psychological Society.

-ATAR for psychology
+ATAR for psychology and accredited courses

 Are graduates getting jobs?